Kauffman Vodka

 Kauffman Vodka is a Russian brand of vodka produced in Moscow, Russia by the WH Import Company, an import and wholesale company of alcohol in Russia.
 Introduced in 2000 by Dr. Mark Kauffman, Kauffman Vodka is produced in limited quantities.

-Overview

-Production

 Kauffman Vodka is produced from the wheat of a single harvest; thus, it has a specific vintage.

-Availability

-Currently Kauffman Vodka is available in Germany, and in California, Arizona, Nevada, Montana, New York and Florida, in the United States.

-Varieties

-Kauffman Vodka is available in many varieties.
-To date, the only variety available in the United States is the Kauffman Vodka Luxury Collection 80 Proof.
+It is produced only during specific vintage years, based on the quality of the wheat available.